e-paj/e-paj/README.md

-- 👋 Hi, I’m @e-paj or Esnobi Pajanconi.
+- 👋 Hi, I’m @e-paj or Esnobi P.

 - 👀 I’m interested in a lot of things.
 If we're talking about music, then K-pop is my go to.
 If we're talking about hobbies, then painting and watching series are some that I like to do.